Made by Nobility, for Nobility

 The Flowerpot and Butterfly Hennin C.1470 - 1485

-Authentic Silk Brocade Late C15th Hennin, with Silk Veil.
-Made for a Wedding During the year of 1470, a new style Hennin came to be fashionable.
+Red Silk encrusted in Goldwork and embroidery, with Pearls and Jewels with a fine Silk Veil During the year of 1470, a new style Hennin came to be fashionable.
 This was the "Flowerpot Hennin."
 It consisted of cap of cone construction, very much like the Steeple Hennin, of the previous fashion but "Truncated," cut off half way down.

 Hair was starting to be visible around the forehead, so it would have been drawn quite loosely away from the forehead, into a bun at the back of the head.
 The Flowerpot Hennin" was placed over this and worn at a 45° angle at the back of the head.
 Women of lower rank kept to the styles of headdresses from the previous reign.